 When we say earth tones, we’re talking about the naturally occurring shades like terracotta, copper and rust.
 In combination with blue eyes (especially light blue), the contrast is unbelievably captivating.

 If you thought blue on blue wasn’t a good look, we invite you to try wearing a deep, navy blue eyeshadow.
 It’s unexpected, glam, and perfect for a nighttime party look.

 And finally, we think metallic shades like gold, champagne, bronze are perfect for enhancing your blue eyes—with an added touch of sparkle.
-Like the video above, we took Rose Thorn, a shimmering plum shade and created an undeniably alluring eye look.
+We took Plum, a rich eggplant shade with hidden pearl and created an undeniably alluring eye look.

 Best Eyeliner for Blue Eyes

 Just like eyeshadows, you really can’t go wrong with any eyeliner color, but certain shades will definitely offer a nice contrast to make your eyes appear even bluer.
 Brown, copper, navy blue are all great eyeliner shades for blue eyes and you can them alone or paired with an eyeshadow.
 Because our Caviar Stick can be worn as both a shadow and a liner, we like to keep several shades on hand.

 If you want to learn how makeup artists use our Caviar Sticks for blue eyes, check out our step-by-step tutorial below.